Using tobacco is more than just a series of "bad habits." It's a physical addiction. So let's talk about addiction in a real way.

 Few people realize how nicotine actually changes their brain.
 Dr. Richard Hurt was the Founding Director of the Mayo Clinic Nicotine Dependence Center.
 In the videos below, Dr. Hurt explains the physical nature of addiction to nicotine and just how powerful it can be.
 He'll also tell you how medication can DOUBLE your chances of quitting and help you pick the right one for you.

 Some people don't want to use medication to quit, because they think it's something they should do on their own with just their willpower.
 Or they've tried a medication before and don't think it worked.
 We hear that from a lot of people here on EX.
 Take just a few minutes to hear what Dr. Hurt has to say and then make up your mind.

 Nicotine spray gets nicotine into your system faster than other medications.
-It can be a little more difficult to use, but some ex-smokers like to start off with it because it helps fight those cravings more quickly.
+It can be a little more difficult to use, but some tobacco users like to start off with it because it helps fight those cravings more quickly.
 The spray also requires a prescription.